Elinor Florence, Author

 I convinced my husband that we could use it for a garden shed.

-We hired our young friend Chris Hamp to dismantle it, numbering all the logs.
+We hired our friend Chris Hamp to dismantle it, numbering all the logs.

 Old log cabin in Invermere, British Columbia being dismantled, with only three rows of logs remaining on the foundation and the rest of the logs piled on the ground, surrounded by spruce trees.

-When he finished, he then moved the logs into our yard.
+When he finished, he moved the logs into our yard.

 Two men in Invermere, British Columbia use a red hoist attached to a blue cab and a flat-deck truck to lift a bundle of logs into the air with chains, in an area surrounded by spruce trees.